-Marbles, dominoes, hopscotch, hoola hoops, any skipping rope game (two people swinging, one jumping), colouring the pavement with chalk.
-My 5 year old is so good at dominos!
+Marbles, dominoes, hopscotch, hula hoops, any skipping rope game (two people swinging, one jumping), colouring the pavement with chalk.
+My 5-year-old is so good at dominos!
 I’m ashamed to say he beats me (also proud as punch though!)

 Kerbs and Tip The Can

 These aren’t games that I can remember being on the list of games we played as kids, but they are so similar that I think we played them but called them something else.
 Thanks to Erin for both suggestions.
 Here’s how she explains them:

 One person stands each side of the road up on the kerb.
 Take turns to throw the ball at the other person’s kerb.
 If it bounces back off the kerb you get a point and keep your turn until you miss the kerb with the ball.